-We believe that our proprietary, accurate and scalable epigenetic technologies provide MDxHealth with a key competitive advantage in the diagnosis, prognosis and management of cancer.
-In addition to our ongoing and planned studies to expand the clinical utility of ConfirmMDx for Prostate Cancer, our product pipeline includes tests for bladder, kidney and other urologic cancers.
-For other cancer types, we have engaged partners to commercialize our epigenetic technologies, as shown by the successful launches of Cologuard® for colon cancer by licensee Exact Sciences and PredictMDx® for Glioblastoma by licensee Laboratory Corporation of America (Labcorp).
+We believe that the combination of our proprietary, accurate and scalable epigenetic and mRNA testing technologies provide MDxHealth with a key competitive advantage in the diagnosis, prognosis and management of cancer.
+In addition to our ongoing and planned studies to expand the clinical utility of prostate cancer solutions, our product pipeline includes tests for bladder, kidney, and other urologic cancers.
+For other (non-urologic) cancer types, we have engaged partners to commercialize our epigenetic technologies, as shown by the successful launches of Cologuard® for colon cancer by licensee Exact Sciences and PredictMDx® for Glioblastoma by licensee Laboratory Corporation of America (Labcorp).

-We currently offer our laboratory solutions from our state-of-the-art, 13,444 sqft, College of American Pathology (CAP)-accredited and Clinical Laboratory Improvement Amendments of 1988 (CLIA) and ISO 9001:2008 certified, molecular laboratory facility located at our US headquarters in Irvine, California.
+We currently offer our laboratory solutions from our 13,444 sqft, College of American Pathology (CAP)accredited and Clinical Laboratory Improvement Amendments of 1988 (CLIA) and ISO 9001:2008 certified, molecular laboratory facility located at our US headquarters in Irvine, California and through our state-ofthe-art 1,735 sqft diagnostic facilities in Nijmegen, The Netherlands.
 Our European corporate headquarters is located in Herstal, Belgium and our NXTGNT (Epi)genomics research joint-venture with the University of Gent is located in Ghent, Belgium.